 The following limitations are applicable to the Dual LSM feature used with Replay-Only LSM configurations:

-- The standard mix function using the PGM/PRV channel is available on the first two PGMs of each operator. - The Paint and Target features are only available on LSM operator #1. - The Playlist and Timeline functions are not available. - The control of Hypermotion Cameras is not supported.
+- The standard mix function using the PGM/PRV channel is available on the first two PGMs of each operator. - The Playlist and Timeline functions are not available. - The control of Hypermotion Cameras is not supported.